intershop/devenv-4-iom/doc/04_development_process.md

 ## <a name="load_dump"/>Load Custom Dump

 When starting IOM and the connected database is empty, the IOM pod loads the initial dump. _Devenv-4-iom_ allows you to load a custom dump during this process.
-This custom dump will be treated exactly as any other dump which is part of the docker image.
+This custom dump will be treated exactly as any other dump which is part of the _Docker_ image.
 If you want to load a custom dump, you have to:

-* Set the variable `CUSTOM_DUMPS_DIR` in your configuration file and make sure that the [directory is shared in Docker Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).
+* Set the variable `CUSTOM_DUMPS_DIR` in your configuration file and make sure that the [directory is shared in _Docker_ Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).
 The dump you want to load has to be located within this directory.
 To be recognized as a dump, it has to have the extension _.sql.gz_.
 If the directory contains more than one dump file, the script to load the dump selects the one with the numerically largest name.
 You can check this with the following command: `ls *.sql.gz | sort -nr | head -n 1`
 * The custom dump can only be loaded if the database is empty.
 The `dump load` command of the command line client executes all the necessary steps to restart IOM with an empty database.
   1. [Delete IOM](03_operations.md#delete_iom)
   1. [Delete Postgres database](03_operations.md#delete_postgres)
-  1. [Remove Local Docker Volume](03_operations.md#delete_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
+  1. [Remove Local _Docker_ Volume](03_operations.md#delete_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
-  1. [Create Local Docker Volume](03_operations.md#create_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
+  1. [Create Local _Docker_ Volume](03_operations.md#create_storage), required only if `KEEP_DATABASE_DATA` is set to `true`
   1. [Create Postgres Database](03_operations.md#create_postgres)
   1. [Create IOM](03_operations.md#create_iom)
 * The custom dump can only be loaded if the database is empty.
 When you are using an external database (`PGHOST` is set), the steps listed above will not have any effect.
 You must take care of purging the external database and recreating the IOM installation yourself.